Point of Reference

 by Fred Price

 Koinonia is one of those Greek words that can be difficult to definitively translate into English; not because its meaning is vague but rather because of its wealth of meaning.
-It appears 19 times in the Greek New Testament and is translated as fellowship (12 times), sharing (3 times), participation (2 times), and contribution (2 times).
-The most common reference is to people sharing in fellowship (Acts 2:42), but here again, there is a deeper context; referring to the sharing of experiences such as joy and pain, loss and gain.
+It appears 19 times in the New Testament and is translated as fellowship (12times), sharing (3times), participation (2times), and contribution (2times).
+The most common reference is to people sharing in fellowship ( Acts 2:42), but here again, there is a deeper context; referring to the sharing of experiences such as joy and pain, loss and gain.
 And through such experiences becoming united in a common cause, creating common interests and goals.
-The depth of this kind of “communion” or community creates a bond that supersedes individual pride, vanity and individualism; replacing it with a sense of belonging to something – and someone – greater than oneself.
-A partnership that gives us purpose, a joint participation in something with supernatural aspects; an association with God.
+The depth of this kind of community or partnership creates a bond that supersedes individual pride and vanity.
+A partnership that gives us purpose, a joint participation in something greater than ourselves, an association with God.
 (This idea could also apply to a lesser degree but in no less profound ways regarding our relationship or unity with others in our country today.
 The lack of which was sorrowfully displayed in the actions of some this past week in their storming of the capitol.
 An overt act stoked by covert signals for months, culminating in notorious acts of disrespect and violence.
 To those claiming Christian principles for their riotous actions, I would merely ask, ‘Can you honestly imagine Jesus participating in such activity?’)

 That oneness of mind and spirit finding expression in, “…a life worthy of the calling (we) have received.”
 That being defined by Paul as one where we are, “…completely humble and gentle; be(ing) patient, bearing with one another in love.
 Mak(ing) every effort to keep the unity of the Spirit through the bond of peace.
 (For) There is one body and one Spirit – just as you were called in one hope when you were called – one Lord, one faith, one baptism; one God and Father over all,…” Ephesians 4:2-6 (See also Colossians 3:12-14)

-Having the same attitude or mind of Christ (Philippians 2:5) and being of one mind with our brothers in Christ (2 Corinthians 13:4) will forge true partnerships; fashioned through shared experiences, a shared hope, and a single-minded purpose.
+Having the same attitude or mind of Christ ( Philippians 2:5) and being of one mind with our brothers in Christ ( 2 Corinthians 13:4) will forge true partnerships; fashioned through shared experiences, a shared hope, and a single-minded purpose.
 But where does that begin?
 In a common gospel.
-With elementary teachings everyone chooses to live by; rooted in, “…a foundation of repentance from acts that lead to death, and of faith in God, instructions about baptism, the laying on of hands, the resurrection of the dead, and eternal judgment…” Heb.
-6:1,2Those fundamental instructions of Christian living springing forth from the “good news”, “…that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Peter, ..the twelve… five hundred (others), to James… the Apostles,…” (and finally Paul) 1 Corinthians 15:3-8
+(And common ideals) With elementary teachings everyone chooses to live by; rooted in, “…a foundation of repentance from acts that lead to death, and of faith in God, instructions about baptism, the laying on of hands, the resurrection of the dead, and eternal judgment…” Hebrews 6:1,2Those fundamental instructions of Christian living springing forth from the “good news”, “…that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Peter, ..the twelve… five hundred (others), to James… the Apostles,…” (and finally Paul) 1 Corinthians 15:3-8

 Fred retired earlier this year after 42 years as a factory worker.
 He has always had a heart for young people and the challenges they face today.
 Over the years Fred has taught Discipleship Groups for High School and college students.